AlexsLemonade/OpenScPCA-analysis/docs/software-platforms/aws/working-with-snapshots.md

     </figure>

 1. You will then be prompted to provide a descriptive name for your snapshot.
+It can be helpful to include the date of the snapshot in the name.
 Once a name has been created, click `Create snapshot`.

     <figure markdown="span">